ccropley/curly-tribble/README.md

 This is a multi-platform application that has been updated to Flutter version 3.19.5.
 It has been tested as a progressive web application (PWA) and Andriod application.
 Full support for IoS and desktop is available.

-This is fun implementation made possible by the folks at chucknorris.io (https://api.chucknorris.io/).
-The content is not necessarily politically corret (PC), but no intent to offend anyone is intended.
+This is a fun implementation made possible by the folks at chucknorris.io (https://api.chucknorris.io/).
+The content is not necessarily politically correct (PC), but there no intent to offend anyone.
 Use at your own risk.
 Please enjoy this project as a fun tool and nothing more.

 A few resources to get you started if this is your first Flutter project: